webcloud7/ftw.referencewidget/README.rst

 Only `ReferenceObjSourceBinder` are supported.
 The SourceBinder takes the following parameters:

-- selectable: These types are selectable
+- selectable: Adds these types as selectable.
+Will act as complete configuration if `override` is set to True
-- nonselectable: These Types are not selectable
+- nonselectable: Adds these Types are not selectable.
+Will be ignored if `override` is set to True.
 - allow_nonsearched_types: If this is set to true all the types will be traversable and selectable.
-- override: drops all global config and the base query if a list is passed to the widget.
-All types need to be added to be selectable.
+- override: Drops all global config and the base query if a list is passed to the widget.
+If this is set to true, `selectable` is not additive but acts as the complete configuration instead. `nonselectable` will be ignored.
 - selectable_class: Custom ISelectable Class to determine if a content is selectable or not.

 The parameters are same as for the widget (Backwards compatibility with 1.x releases).